My 1965 photograph published in the Valley News

 The road fords Roaring Run below Rock Furnace so be prepared with waterproof boots or spare shoes.

-Details of the trail which is maintained by the Roaring Run Watershed Association.
+Trail which is maintained by the Roaring Run Watershed Association.

-Bike Trail Details TRAIL USE RULES
+Bike Trail Details

 There is a Geocach located near the falls.
 Judy and I found it the last time we were there and left some picture CDs of the falls.
 The Geocaching Web site has directions, pictures and comments from people who have found the cache.
 If these links don't work, go to the Geocache home page and enter the Apollo Zip Code - 15613